Jelena Janković: 2009–2010: Continued success as top-ten player

 At the Fed Cup qualifying, Janković defeated Slovakia's Magdaléna Rybáriková in her first singles match, but fell to Hantuchová in her second.
 Janković and Bojana Jovanovski then fell to Rybáriková and Hantuchová in the deciding doubles match.
-Janković was the fourth seed at the Porsche Tennis Grand Prix.
+Janković was the fourth seed at the Porsche Grand Prix.
 She lost against Justine Henin in the quarterfinals for the tenth time in a row.
 Janković was the seventh seed at the Italian Open.
 In the quarterfinals she handed Venus Williams the heaviest loss in her career, surrendering only one game.
 She then beat reigning world No. 1, Serena Williams in the semifinals, after saving a match point.
 She became one of the few women to defeat both Williams sisters in the same tournament and the first player who beat both sisters in less than 24 hours in one tournament.
 However, she lost to unseeded María José Martínez Sánchez in the final.
 Nevertheless, her ranking increased to world No. 4.
 Janković lost in the quarterfinals of the Madrid Open to eventual champion Aravane Rezaï.
 Janković's next tournament was French Open, where she was seeded fourth.
 She lost in the semifinals to Samantha Stosur.
 Two weeks later, her ranking increased to world No. 3.

 Janković, struggling with injuries, played in the Wimbledon Championships and eventually retired against eventual finalist Vera Zvonareva in the fourth round.
 Regardless, her ranking increased to world No. 2.
 Janković lost in the early rounds at both the Western & Southern Open and Rogers Cup, despite being the top seed in each (and defending champion in Cincinnati).
 Janković then traveled to New York to play in the US Open, where she was seeded fourth.
 She was defeated by Kaia Kanepi in the third round.
 In the China Open she fell in the third round against fellow Serbian player Bojana Jovanovski.
 Janković's final event of the year was the Tour Championships, where she qualified for the fourth consecutive year, as the sixth seed.
 After losing her opening match to Zvonareva, Janković reportedly collapsed in the locker room, yet still came out to play Clijsters the next day and lost.
 She lost her third and final group match to Azerenka, bringing an end to her 2010 season.